COLSSolc/backend-master-lokdonSKI/README.md

 1. GF 2^p where p =< 8; -> GF 2^p, where p !<8 && p > 8 || 00 (or goes to infinity).

-2. Non-Deterministic reduction insinuating that hard problem arises from 16 * 16 matrix e.g We embodied KT as a hard (NP-Complete) problem with other complexities and biases to derive ciphertext from cryptographic engine.
-It is also noted that this very system does not originates lattice base cryptography but shades light on the form.
+2. Non-Deterministic polynomial reduction insinuates that a hard problem arises from 16 * 16 matrix e.g It is possible to easily embed OKT as a hard (NP-Complete) problem with other complexities and biases to derive ciphertext from cryptographic engine.
+It is also noted that this very system does not originate lattice base cryptography but shades light on the form.

-3. Knight's tour (KT) could NOT be solved in polynomial time within unbounded field.
-A matrix of scope is of bounded field that could hold solutions of KT just like the elements of lattice vertices.
-The changing nature of the nodes owing to the decision needed to advance to another element happend as a deterministic reduction.
+3. Open Knight's tour (OKT) could not be solved in polynomial time within unbounded field.
+A matrix of scope (n x n 16=<n) is of bounded field.
+The matrix could hold solutions of OKT just like the elements of lattice vertices.
+The changing nature of the nodes owing to the decision needed to advance to another element happens as a deterministic reduction.
 There is also a randomized reduction of seeding the key generation.
 The bigger the scope the more time it will take to negotiate and decide a fitting node just like in neural networks.
-WIth this in view balancing symmetric stream of block (key) significant size, encryption time and implementation could yield cryptography of the future.
+With this in view balancing symmetric stream of significant block (key) size, encryption time and implementation could yield cryptography of the future.

 4. Similarly, AES exhibits the characteristics observed by the movement of the values held in the indices of GF of scope 16 * 16 matrix or lattice basis.
 Each knight' tour opens at 0 position by tracing a clean sweep the elements of the matrix and closes at another position 255.
 Therefore, the new approach reflects:
 a.
 Sub bytes
 b.
 Addroundkeys
 c. shiftrow
 d. mixcolumns
-Using a mapping scheme of ST to KT and multi-mode-wrapping to achieve the afore mentioned mechanism.
+Using a mapping scheme of standard state (ST) to open knights tour (OKT) and multi-mode-wrapping to achieve the afore mentioned mechanism.
 Irreducible polynomial is no longer a question of symmetric cryptography.
 No key schedule or register.
 You can equally draw an analogy of 3-D space e.g a cube.
 A cube has faces (6), edges (12) and vertices (8).
-We are using the faces here: They have the largest number of vectors vis-a-vis largest flux.
+We are using the faces here: They have the largest number of vectors vis-a-vis largest flux [CG09].

 5. Cipher keys (P) are no longer saved as they are generated from any position on the matrix (lattice face) upon request by NP.
 Each position has a different set of numbers to be generated.
 5 sets of (680 long digits) from 5 different positions are chosen from the matrix of 16*16 (256 bytes or 2048 bits).
 Attributes are chosen prior to be arranged into n=5 different modes of encrypt for each attribute or payload fed into mode one all the way to mode five (m1-m5).